Chollerton

-Chollerton is a village in Northumberland, England, on the A6079 road about 6 mi to the north of Hexham, on the River North Tyne.
+Chollerton is a small village and large civil parish in Northumberland, England, on the A6079 road about 6 mi to the north of Hexham, on the River North Tyne.
 Nearby villages include Low Brunton and Humshaugh.
 The village has a fine example of a mounting block standing at the churchyard gate.

 The church, built around the 12th century from local stone quarried from nearby, is dedicated to Saint Giles, and is noteworthy for the four large Roman columns built into its south aisle.
 These are believed to have been brought from the Roman fort of Chesters a couple of miles downstream.
+St Christopher's Church, Gunnerton, designed by John Cyril Hawes in 1899, is a chapel of ease in the parish; the building has been restored and now has a stained glass window by William Tillyer in the west wall.

 Chollerton is also a registration sub-district in Northumberland; its population in 1851 was 5024 people.

 The etymology of the name Chollerton is uncertain; possibly it is from the Old English "Ceolferth's tun" but more likely it meant "tun by Ceolan ford or Ceolford", if so "Ceolford" meant "Ceola's ford" (i.e. modern Chollerford).